Or download our app "Guided Lessons by Education.com" on your device's app store.

 Explicit Instruction/Teacher modeling(15 minutes)

-- Ask your students to come up with a question for each of the 5 W's and write them in their notebooks.
+- Ask your students to come up with a question for each of the 5 W's and share them with a partner.
+Then, have them write them in their notebooks.

 - Set the timer to five minutes.